Skip to Content

 Gay rights in Thailand

 Overall, Thailand has progressive LGBTQ laws in places, easily making it one of the most gay friendly countries in Asia in our humble opinion.
-For example, homosexuality was legalised in 1956 then declassified as an illness in 2002.
-Furthermore, comprehensive anti-discrimination laws were introduced in 2015, the LGBT community have been allowed to serve openly in the military since 2005, and civil union laws are on the verge of being introduced.
+For example, homosexuality was legalized in 1956 and then declassified as an illness in 2002.
+Furthermore, comprehensive anti-discrimination laws were introduced in 2015, the LGBT community has been allowed to serve openly in the military since 2005, and civil union laws are on the verge of being introduced.

-In relation to the transgender community, the right to change legal gender is in the process of being introduced as well, but despite the lack of comprehensive laws about this, Thailand remains a haven for the transgender community in Asia.
+With the transgender community, the right to change legal gender is in the process of being introduced as well.
+Still, despite the lack of comprehensive laws about this, Thailand remains a haven for the transgender community in Asia.
 All the transgender men and women we met during our travels in Asia strived to come to Bangkok for a better life and to have the best surgeries.
 You can read more about this in our interview with our transgender female friend Regina from the Philippines.

-We have many local gay friends in Thailand we made during our many visits here.
-On the whole, they love their country and are thriving there, but as ever, the reality for locals is always different from how a foreigner sees things.
-For this reason, we interviewed a few of them to give you an idea of their perspective of what being gay in Thailand is really like: check out our interview with Saroj from Bangkok as well as our interview with the fabulous owner of Stranger Bar.
+We have many local gay friends in Thailand whom we made during our many visits here.
+Overall, they love their country and are thriving there, but as ever, the reality for locals is always different from how a foreigner sees things.
+For this reason, we interviewed a few of them to give you an idea of their perspective of what being gay in Thailand is really like: check out our interview with Saroj from Bangkok and our interview with the fabulous owner of Stranger Bar.

 Out adventure gay toru of Thailand